 Travellers are also drawn to the country because of the endearing Tico hospitality.
 Costa Ricans are known for their incredible gregariousness and delightful ability to pamper guests - whether pointing out the right direction or cooking a typical authentic meal, they will be full of smiles and warmth.
 All this together with easy accessibility and an efficient infrastructure makes Costa Rica the jewel of Central America and a gem of a vacation destination.

-accepted.
-US Dollars and travellers cheques can be exchanged in
+are also widely accepted.
+US Dollars and travellers cheques can be

-banks and many hotels.
-Banks charge a service fee for cashing
+exchanged in banks and many hotels.
+Banks charge a service fee for

-travellers cheques and currency other than US$ is difficult to
+cashing travellers cheques and currency other than US$ is difficult

-exchange.
-Using black market exchange options is risky as they have
+to exchange.
+Using black market exchange options is risky as they

-been known to pass on counterfeit bills printed in Colombia.
-Banks
+have been known to pass on counterfeit bills printed in Colombia.

 accepted, although American Express and Diners Club might be more